 The smart.Turn programs are saved as DIN programs (.nc).
 Automatic jobs (.job) are also generated in smart.Turn mode of operation.

 By default, Program run submode automatically loads the most recently used program.
-Use the autoPgmSelect machine parameter (no. 601814) to specify that the program will not be selected automatically.
+Use machine parameter 601814 to specify that the program will not be selected automatically.

 To load another program, proceed as follows:

 DIN